[homeles_ot-l] Social media training Nov 13 - Registration Form / Course Details - space limited

 to know whether social networking can be a boon to their advocacy, network

-building and fundraising activities, or whether it’s just another fad that
+building and fundraising activities, or whether its just another fad that

 will pass.
 The great strength of social media sites is their capacity to